martinberlin/esp-mdf-light-oled/README.md

 # ESP32-MeshKit-Light

+## Mission of this Repository
+This is my humble attempt to start coding directly in ESP-IDF as a framework instead of using the Arduino Framework.
+As a background note, I started designing and 3D-printing my own LED Lamps and at the same time I started a [Mesh Light project in hackaday.io](https://hackaday.io/project/163672-esp32-meshkit-unexpensive-rgb-led-lamps)
+KEEP IN MIND: That I'm using a Heltec WiFi32 for this example that has a 26Mhz crystal instead of a 40Mhz so in the menuconfig is configurable like this:

+    $ make menuconfig:
+    Components -> ESP32-Specific -> Main XTAL frequency -> 26 Mhz for this boards or 40 Mhz for others (Wemos, etc)

+I didn't want to Fork a ESP-MDF and keep only a minimal "Light example" that's why I'm leaving branch **master** as is and doing my updates in [develop](https://github.com/martinberlin/esp-mdf-light-oled/tree/develop) branch.

 ## Overview

 ESP32-MeshKit-Light is a smart lighting solution based on [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/mesh.html).
 It features network configuration, upgrade, local control, device association, etc., and will facilitate your understanding of ESP-MESH to implement further development.
 Before running this example, please refer to [ESP32-MeshKit Guide](../README.md).

-Martin Fork: I started this repository as my humble attempt to start coding directly in ESP-IDF as a framework instead of using the Arduino Framework.
-As a background note, I started designing and 3D-printing my own LED Lamps and at the same time I started a [Mesh Light project in hackaday.io](https://hackaday.io/project/163672-esp32-meshkit-unexpensive-rgb-led-lamps)
-KEEP IN MIND: That I'm using a Heltec WiFi32 for this example that has a 26Mhz crystal instead of a 40Mhz so in the menuconfig is configurable like this:

-    $ make menuconfig:
-    Components -> ESP32-Specific -> Main XTAL frequency -> 26 Mhz for this boards or 40 Mhz for others (Wemos, etc)

 > Note: This example is not limited to ESP32-MeshKit-Light, and can also be applied to an ESP32 module connected to an external LED.